 - Most life improvements and solutions have nothing to do with technology; rather it has to do with ourselves.
 Our current state of being along with having simplified processes often are all that we need to focus on to lead to better ways of simplifying and improving life.

 - Usually when most people believe one way (as referred to in the first bullet item), a lifehacker naturally feels the challenge to research the other way, always keeping an open mind to the results.
 With an open-minded approach, either a better solution not common to others is discovered or improvements to the common society belief are discovered.
 To use an over-used cliché, it is a win-win approach to a lifehacker.

 - Many people are some form of lifehackers; they just don’t realize it.
-Even my students and readers are hacking life to improve themselves in some way just by merely reading this and any other content online and in books.
+My students and readers are hacking life to improve themselves in some way just by merely reading this and any other content online and in books.
 Some are also exploring martial arts to improve and learn more about themselves.

 - Hence from the last bullet, a lifehacker is always learning.